AkhilKumar-Git/extemporer/DEPLOYMENT.md

     ```

 3.  **Build and Push the Docker Image:**
-    Navigate to your `client/` directory in the terminal.
+    Navigate to your project root directory in the terminal.
     ```bash
     # Replace YOUR_GCP_PROJECT_ID and YOUR_IMAGE_NAME accordingly
     export GCP_PROJECT_ID="YOUR_GCP_PROJECT_ID"
-    export IMAGE_NAME="extempore-client"
+    export IMAGE_NAME="extempore-app" # Changed from extempore-client
     export IMAGE_TAG="gcr.io/${GCP_PROJECT_ID}/${IMAGE_NAME}:latest" # For Container Registry
     # Or for Artifact Registry (recommended):
     # export REGION="your-gcp-region" # e.g., us-central1